Mattiplex/Nyan-Cat-Keyboard-/README.md

 day 23
 today i work on more of my layout and finished placing all the components for my layout , but when i run DRC there seem to some issue with LED board edge clearance so i ask on #keeb and haven't started to route my pcb yet
 day 24
 ok so today i solve the clearance issue and route the pcb thou im only like 45% done
+day 25
+ok so today i finish most of the wiring just the led that is still unroute